section-engineering-education/engineering-education/content/articles/spring-boot-flyway-migrations/index.md

 The command above rollbacks the last migration, In our case, it will remove the data inserted into the database from the second script.

 ### Conclusion
-Now that you have learnt how to manage Spring Boot database migrations with the flyway migration tool, try implementing an application, create at least three migrations and try rolling back to the previous migrations.
-You can download the complete source code [here]().
+Now that you have learned how to manage Spring Boot database migrations with the flyway migration tool try implementing an application, creating at least three migrations, and rolling back to the previous migrations.

 ---
 Peer Review Contributions by: [Miller Juma](/engineering-education/authors/miller-juma/)